MuhammedBeraKoc/react-event-dispatcher/README.md

 Gets the function set with the given key.
 It behaves the same as getOne when an error occurs (when key is not found in map).

 ### ***triggerOne***(key: *string*, index: *number*, ...args: *any[]*): *void*
 Nearly the same of getOne.
 The only difference is it runs the function instead of returning it.
 It takes a extra argument as args which parameters to be injected in the target function.
-Index has no default value.

 ### ***triggerAll***(key: *string*, argsSet: *any[][]*): *void*
 Same as triggerOne.
 However instead of running one function it runs a function set with the given argument set.